joellehmann/WireComm/README.md

 # WireComm
-I2C Communication between two ESP8266.
+* Master I2C Communication between two ESP8266.
+* Construction of JSONs for later use in Eclipse Ditto to create Digital Twins